Fetal hydantoin syndrome

 Fetal hydantoin syndrome, also called fetal dilantin syndrome, is a group of defects caused to the developing fetus by exposure to teratogenic effects of phenytoin.
 Dilantin is the brand name of the drug phenytoin sodium in the United States, commonly used in the treatment of epilepsy.

 It may also be called congenital hydantoin syndrome, fetal hydantoin syndrome, dilantin embryopathy, or phenytoin embryopathy.

 Association with EPHX1 has been suggested.

 Signs and symptoms

 About one third of children whose mothers are taking this drug during pregnancy typically have intrauterine growth restriction with a small head and develop minor dysmorphic craniofacial features (microcephaly and intellectual disability) and limb defects including hypoplastic nails and distal phalanges (birth defects).
 Heart defects including ventricular septal defect, atrial septal defect, patent ductus arteriosus and coarctation of the aorta may occur in these children.
 A smaller population will have growth problems and developmental delay, or intellectual disability.

 Heart defects and cleft lip may also be featured.

 Diagnosis

 There is no diagnostic testing that can identify fetal hydantoin syndrome.
 A diagnosis is made clinically based upon identification of characteristic symptoms in an affected infant in conjunction with a history of phenytoin exposure during gestation.
-It is important to note that the majority of infants born to women who take phenytoin during pregnancy will not develop fetal hydantoin syndrome.
+The majority of infants born to women who take phenytoin during pregnancy will not develop fetal hydantoin syndrome.